 - Her main role however, is to be there for all those involved with PTSD999 as a shoulder to cry on, a listening ear, a friend in need and a friend in deed.
 Making herself available to all the volunteers, emergency services personnel (serving and retired) and their families in the good times and the bad.
 Any conversations/discussions with the chaplain will be held in strict confidence.

 - Occasionally someone may want the Chaplain to pray with them.
 At other times personnel derive comfort and support from knowing that they are included in the Chaplain’s normal prayer life.

 Some may be very wary if they see a clerical collar or may be seen talking to a “Vicar”.
 They think that the Chaplain will try to ‘ram religion down their throats’ if they aren’t careful!
 Nothing could be further from the truth.

 The Chaplain is there for everybody without exception and they may come from any number of religious persuasions or denominations.
 But as a Chaplain, Barbara will always remain neutral.

 In our multi-faith society the Chaplain is mindfully aware that there are people from other religious traditions, for example Judaism and Islam, and is sensitive to that.
 Chaplains are there because of their belief that people matter irrespective of who they are, what they are, or what their particular beliefs may be, whether they are church members or not.

-The Chaplain is there to share concerns, interests, problems and the opportunities of charity personnel in their working lives.
-Above all, the Chaplain is there to make a positive contribution to the life and well-being of everyone involved in the charity.
+The Chaplain is there to share concerns, interests, problems and the opportunities.
+Above all, the Chaplain is there to make a positive contribution to the life and well-being of everyone involved with PTSD999.